intrntbrn/awesomewm-vim-tmux-navigator/README.md

 `let g:tmux_navigator_insert_mode = 1` to enable navigator keybinds in insert mode

 ### Tmux
-Add the following to your `tmux.conf`.
+Add the following to your `tmux.conf` at the very bottom.
 ```tmux
 # Set Terminal titles where possible
 set-option -g set-titles on